PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

       ivec3 patchParam, int ID, vec3 cv[16], out OsdPerPatchVertexBezier result);

-The tessellation evaluation shader takes an array of OsdPerPatchVertexBezier struct, and then evaluates the patch using OsdEvalPatchBezier() function.
+The tessellation evaluation shader takes an array of OsdPerPatchVertexBezier struct, and then evaluates the patch using the OsdEvalPatchBezier() function.

 .. code:: glsl